MATHEMATICAL FICTION:

 Charles Kingsley

-A fictionalized account of the life and murder of Hypatia, once recognized as the greatest living mathematician in the Greco-Roman world.
-This book, written in 1852 by Reverend Kingsley, focuses more... (more)
+A fictionalized account of the life and murder of the ancient Greek mathematician Hypatia.
+This book, written in 1852 by Reverend Kingsley, focuses more on the religious implications (especially the... (more)

 In the River (2006)